RadiantMin3/rpsbot/README.md

 !points - Check points/wins

-Normal RPS rules apply to rock, paper, scissors.
+Normal RPS rules apply to rock, paper, and scissors.

 Here's the twist though: Kirby loses to rock, paper, and scissors.
 Candy beats rock, paper, and scissors.
 BUT Kirby (b)eats candy.
 Got it?